 Home Project Details

-Project Implementation Period: 3 Years ( January 2025- December 2027)
+Project Implementation Period: 3 Years (January 2025- December 2027)

-Name of donor: Climate Bridge Fund (CBF)
+Name of donor: Funded by Climate Bridge Fund (CBF), Supported by BRAC & KfW

 Direct Project Beneficiaries: